cedarconnor/upsampler/README.md

    - **ImgBB API Key** (optional): Your ImgBB API key for reliable image hosting
    - **Input Image Type**: Choose "realism", "anime", or "universal"
    - **Upscale Factor**: How much to upscale (1.0-4.0 for Smart/Dynamic, 1.0-16.0 for Precise)
+   - **Max Parallel Jobs**: How many tiles to submit simultaneously (1-15).
+Leave at 1 for sequential processing.
    - Additional parameters specific to each method

 4. The node will: